tanveerstark/Early-prediction-of-Alzheimer-s-disease/README.md

 the flow of the Alzheimer's disease prediction project using ResNet-50 with the OASIS dataset into detailed steps:

 1. Data Preprocessing
-                    - This step involves preparing the dataset for training.
+                    ->This step involves preparing the dataset for training.
 The OASIS dataset contains MRI images and metadata.
-                    -Here's how you can preprocess the data:
+                    ->Here's how you can preprocess the data:
                                        -Load Metadata: Read the metadata CSV file that contains information about the images and their corresponding labels.
                                        -Create Directories: Organize the data into directories based on the stages of Alzheimer's disease (e.g., non-demented, very mild, mild, moderate).
                                        -Split Data: Split the data into training, validation, and test sets while maintaining the class distribution.